evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 **Side/blind spot assist** is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.
 ### Driving Automation

-The Audi Q4 35 e-tron offers driving automation on level 1 or 2, depending on the equipment level.
+The Audi Q4 Sportback 35 e-tron offers driving automation on level 1 or 2, depending on the equipment level.

 With the   level 1 system, you get the following driving automation features.
 - Cruise control.